How to Wash Flannel: The Ultimate Guide

 - Hang to dry and keep hanging or laid flat to reduce wrinkles.
 If a machine dryer is available, use this and remove promptly once dry.

-Click the button or the image below to download the infographic for when you need it.
+Click the image or button below to download the infographic for when you need it.

 How to Wear Flannel